 Are we too busy to be happy?

 You’re running late, you’re worrying about all the things you haven’t yet had time to do but you haven’t got time to write a list – sound familiar?
-According to a recent survey, we apparently feel busier than ever in our everyday lives, and many of us said we struggle to find time to relax.
-Interestingly, according to surveys about how long we spend in the workplace, we actually appear to have more leisure time that ever before.
+According to opinion polls, we apparently feel busier than ever in our everyday lives, and many of us in the survey said we struggle to find time to relax.
+Interestingly, according to opinion polls and paid surveys about how long we spend in the workplace, we actually appear to have more leisure time that ever before.
 Our lives are full of time-saving gadgets, which mean we can instantly transfer money to pay a bill for example (rather than schlepping to a bank when it eventually opens) – so is being busier than ever just a perception?

-According to analysts, it’s all about how we use the spare time that we do have.
-With over two thirds of people using their smartphone for over two hours a day, perhaps we fill our downtime with other things that feel like work.
+According to opinion poll, it’s all about how we use the spare time that we do have.
+With over two thirds of people reported in opinion polls as using their smartphone for over two hours a day, perhaps we fill our downtime with other things that feel like work.
 (If you use a computer at work, for example, facing another screen when you get home may make you feel like you are still toiling.)
 Maybe we associate leisure time with being with family and friends, but the nature of our modern busy lives means that we feel like we see them less.

 So how do we aim to stay happy in spite of our business?
 Psychologists recommend a few top tips to keeping on top of our busy lifestyles: